lazd/gulp-replace/README.md

 The replacement string or function.
 See the [MDN documentation for String.replace] for details.

+if `Function` and `options.passFileName` is true, then Function within the filePath is equal to the current file `file.path`.

 ### gulp-replace options

 An optional third argument, `options`, can be passed.